compendio/goldbug-manual/README.md

 - Forward Secrecy Encrypted: Regular encryption uses session-based forward secrecy keys - that is, the user sends session-based keys over the permanent e-mail key channel and then encrypts his message with the temporary keys.
 So this adds to the message another asymmetrically encrypted level to the already existing email encryption.

-- Pure Forward Secrecy-keyed ("Pure FS"): The message is encrypted and sent only through the user's session-based (ephemeral) e-mail key.
-The permanent e-mail key is thus not used in the "Pure FS": This can therefore also be called the option within the p2p e-mail "instant", ie immediate (in the sense of volatile) and one-time e-mail.
-Generate mail addresses and mailboxes - which can be deleted again after the session.
+- Pure Forward Secrecy Encrypted ("Pure FS"): The message is encrypted and sent only through the user's session-based (ephemeral) e-mail key.
+The permanent e-mail key is thus not used in the "Pure FS": This can therefore also be called the "instant" option within the e-mail process, that means it is immediate (in the sense of volatile) and a kind of one-time e-mail.
+This generates mail-addresses and mail-boxes - which can be deleted after the session.
 This creates one-time email accounts thanks to Pure Forward Secrecy.

-- GoldBug encrypted: GoldBug sets as described above a password on the e-mail (eg with an AES, symmetric encryption) and the user must inform his e-mail partner about the password ideally verbally.
+- GoldBug encrypted: A GoldBug sets as described above a password on the e-mail (e.g. with an AES, symmetric encryption) and the user must inform his e-mail partner about the password, ideally verbally.
 The thus symmetrically encrypted message is then also sent via the asymmetric e-mail encryption (permanent e-mail key).

 If the user selects the checkbox option "Plain" next to the e-mail text, the e-mail is not written in HTML rich text mode, but in plain text mode.
-Word Plain has nothing to do here in terms of an antonym to ciphertext.
+Word plain text has nothing to do here in terms of an antonym to ciphertext.

-Again with the following attention to understanding: through the permanent (asymmetric) key (for e-mail (or so in chat) ephemeris (as asymmetrical keys) are exchanged, which then the basis for the use of end-to-end encrypting Thus, the ephemeral keys can be deleted at any time after use and the communication is not tied to the identities.
+Again with the following attention to understanding: through the permanent (asymmetric) key (for e-mail (or so in chat) ephemeral keys (as asymmetrical keys) are exchanged, which are then the basis for the use of end-to-end encryption.
+That means, the ephemeral keys can be deleted at any time after use and the communication is not tied to the identities.

-One should not be confused here, because even the end-to-end encrypting symmetric passphrases are actually ephemeral keys, but it becomes more apparent if only the asymmetric temporary keys are pushed through the permanent asymmetric e-mail keys , initially referred to as ephemeral keys (so that they are not confused to those who are dealing with the forward-secrecy process or the word " ephemeral key " for the first time ).
+One should not be confused here, because even the end-to-end encrypting symmetric passphrases are actually ephemeral keys.
+But it becomes more apparent if only the asymmetric temporary keys which are pushed through the permanent asymmetric e-mail keys are initially referred to as ephemeral keys (so that this is not confusing to those who are dealing with the forward-secrecy process or the word "ephemeral key" for the first time).

 The encryption levels in Forward Secrecy in the GoldBug e-mail program can be described as simplified as follows:

-- External encryption level: SSL / TSL connection
+- External encryption level: SSL/TSL connection
 - Possible, additional encryption level: permanent asymmetric e-mail key (not with "Pure FS" - otherwise: first-ephemeral-then-permanent)
 - Further level, which may later be deleted: Ephemeral, temporary asymmetric key (used only to transfer symmetric keys)
 - First encryption level via Forward Secrecy: Symmetric key
 - Alternative first encryption level via a GoldBug: Symmetric key via a manually defined GoldBug on the e-mail.
-The message format is thus (TLS / SSL (AES-GoldBug (e-mail message)).)
+The message format is thus (TLS/SSL (AES-GoldBug (e-mail message)).)
 According to Encrypt-then-Mac, this can be called "GoldBug-then-Permanent."
 The GoldBug on an email encrypts the text in the envelope.

 Temporary keys are not derived from permanent keys and have no relation to them in the generation.
 Session periods are defined manually by the user.
 This means that unlike other programs, the session is automatically defined by the online coming and going back offline, but the user himself determines when he wants to use new session-based keys.
-Again this can be anytime and "instant" again.
+Again this can be anytime and "instant".
 (See above: IPFS).

 The process or protocol for forward secrecy can be described as follows with this example:

 1. I send you my postal address.
 This is public.
 2. You also send me your postal address.
 This is public.
 2. Our addresses are permanent.
 These addresses change only when we move.

 - Days later -
 1. I make a unique envelope, an ephemeral envelope.
 2. I send you, and only you, my unique envelope.
 Of course, I use your postal address to send you this.
-We assume, only you can read the written.
+We assume, only you can read the written sentences.
 I could also sign the draft with my signature.

 - On the same day -
 1. You will receive my unique envelope and you will also verify it by my signature, if you like.
 2. You create a special letter.
 3. You bundle the special letter into the unique envelope I sent you.